 Democratic presidential race narrows down to two-way fight between Biden and Sanders

-The race to win the Democratic presidential nomination in the US has narrowed down to a two-way race between former vice president Joe Biden and Senator Bernie Sanders as the two leaders clinched major victories during the "Super Tuesday" primaries, the most important day in the fight for the White House.
-The "Super Tuesday", or March 3 presidential primaries, were held in as many as 15 states including Alabama, Arkansas, California, Colorado, Maine, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Texas, Utah, Vermont and Virginia.
+The race to win the Democratic Party's nomination to challenge President Donald Trump in the November election has effectively narrowed down to a direct contest between ex-vice president Joe Biden and Senator Bernie Sanders as the two septuagenarians secured major victories in the "Super Tuesday" primaries held in 14 states across the US.
+In a remarkable rebound for his campaign, 77-year-old Biden won nine of the 14 states that voted to pick a Democratic candidate on "Super Tuesday" , the most important day in the race for the White House.

-Biden, 77, registered impressive victories in the States of Virginia, North Carolina, Alabama, Oklahoma, Tennessee, Minnesota, Massachusetts and Arkansas, propelling him as the frontrunner in the primaries.
-However, Sanders, 78, by winning big in the State of California – which sends 415 pledge delegates – reflected the fight to win Democratic nomination to challenge Republican incumbent Donald Trump was not over yet.
+The former US vice-president overturned predictions to narrowly take the key state of Texas from his main challenger, Sanders, 78.
+He also won the primaries in Virginia, North Carolina, Alabama, Tennessee, Oklahoma, Arkansas, Minnesota and Massachusetts.
+However, Sanders won big in California - the biggest prize of the night - as well as in Colorado and Utah.
+He also won from his home state of Vermont.
+The two now lead the race to face President Trump, a Republican, in the November 3 presidential election.

-The Senator also won his home State of Vermont in addition to Utah, and Colorado.
-He and Biden were in a close race in Maine and Texas.
-But it is virtually end of the race for Massachusetts Senator Elizabeth Warren after she badly lost her own home State to Biden.
-Former New York Mayor Michael Bloomberg, a late entrant in this race, too failed to make a dent as he won the American Samoa Caucus.
-He reportedly spent USD 500 million in the campaign so far.
-However, early results from California showed that he was trailing behind winner Sanders but ahead of presumptive frontrunner Biden.
+"We are very much alive," Biden told a crowd in Los Angeles.
+"Make no mistake about it, this campaign will send Donald Trump packing."
+According to NBC News projections, Biden gained 342 on Super Tuesday, bringing his delegate total to 395.
+Sanders, meanwhile, so far won 245 delegates and is now at 305.
+Sanders, by winning big in the State of California – which sends 415 pledge delegates – signalled that his fight to win the Democratic nomination to challenge Trump was far from over.
+Either of the candidates need at least 1,991 of the 3,979 pledged delegates to win the presidential nomination of the Democratic Party.
+On Super Tuesday, 1,357 pledged delegates were at stake.
+The outcome of the Tuesday's results indicated that it was virtually the end of the race for Massachusetts Senator Elizabeth Warren after she badly lost her own home State to Biden.
+Warren, once the frontrunner in the race, gained just 13 delegates so far on Super Tuesday, giving her a total of 21.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)